jonathankoop/BayesianRegularization-REMs/README.md

 -   **Endogenous effects**: 3 non-zero effects (*reciprocity*, *indegreeSender*, and *outdegreeReceiver*) from the `remstats` package.
 -   **Exogenous effects**: 12 non-zero *Min* and *Max* effects from 6 exogenous covariates (3 continuous and 3 binary) with effects of varying strengths

-Using the `remulate` package, dyads were sampled iteratively from a fixed risk set of 2,450 possible possible sender-receiver pairs.
+Using the `remulate` package, dyads were sampled iteratively from a fixed risk set of 2,450 possible sender-receiver pairs.

 The directory additionally includes the following files: